 Step 2 - Pre-Installation

 To be able to uninstall the old window, pry the trim off of both the inner and outer sides of the window, with the help of the chisel and pry bar.
 Do not forget to wear a pair of protective eye goggles.
 The pry bar will help you in the removal of the trim board from the wall, while the claw will be used to free the frame of any nails.
-Use a reciprocating saw to cut through the framing nails holding the old window, and lift it out.
+Use a reciprocating saw to cut through the framing nails holding the old window, and pull it out.
 Make sure that the rough opening where the window was is clean by removing all protruding nails and old sealant.

 Step 3 - Install